Scroll down for 2019 event listings by date

-To entertain visitors, the Inverness Royal British Legion Pipe Band performs in Inverness High Street every Tuesday from 8pm until 8.30pm (usually from end June until early September).
+To entertain visitors, the Inverness Royal British Legion Pipe Band performs in Inverness High Street every Tuesday from 8pm until 8.30pm (usually from end June until early September) with some Highland dancers from one of the local dancing schools.
 You are likely to see a piper or other musicians busking in the streets of Inverness and sometimes other entertainment around the Eastgate shopping centre.

 Music in pubs/bars/hotels:

-Piano music on Friday & Saturday nights in the bar at the Glenmoriston Hotel on the riverside.
+Piano music at weekends in the bar at the Glenmoriston Hotel on the riverside.

-For ceilidhs, try Hootananny on a Saturday afternoon and The Phoenix Ale House on Sunday afternoons.
+For ceilidhs, try Hootananny on a Saturday afternoon.

 The invernessGiGs web site includes music news, events listings, reviews, etc.